-FLEX: Finding the Strength in Your Organization
+FLEX: Discovering the Strength Within Your Organization

 2020 has been… difficult.
 Challenging racial inequity, wildfires, murder hornets, and a global pandemic.
 These things will inevitably shift the way we exist at every level.
 We know this.
 So what does that mean for the workplace?
 WSA is starting that conversation.